qwertie/home/misc/Atlas-Shrugged-summary.md

 Rearden approaches Francisco.

-> “I want to speak to you.”
+> "I want to speak to you."

-> “To whom do you think I’ve been speaking for the last quarter of an hour?”
+> "To whom do you think I’ve been speaking for the last quarter of an hour?"

 > Rearden chuckled. "[...] remember  that  you  said  you  wanted  to  offer  me  your gratitude? [...]
 I told you that I didn’t need it and I insulted you for it.
 All right, you’ve won.
-That speech you made tonight—that was what you were offering me, wasn’t it?” [...]
-"Why don’t you practice what you preach?”
+That speech you made tonight—that was what you were offering me, wasn’t it?" [...]
+"Why don’t you practice what you preach?"

-> “Are you sure that I don’t?”
+> "Are you sure that I don’t?"

 Francisco offers him some, somewhat cryptic, philosophical remarks, adding,

-> “Mr. Rearden,  do you own any d’Anconia Copper stock?”
+> "Mr. Rearden,  do you own any d’Anconia Copper stock?"

 > Rearden looked at him, bewildered.
-“No.”
+"No."

-> “Some day, you’ll know what treason I’m committing right now, but ...Don’t ever buy any d’Anconia Copper stock.
-Don’t ever deal with d’Anconia Copper in any way.”
+> "Some day, you’ll know what treason I’m committing right now, but ...Don’t ever buy any d’Anconia Copper stock.
+Don’t ever deal with d’Anconia Copper in any way."

 Francisco explains that he's intentionally sabotaging his mines with a series of "accidents" and that the stock will crash tomorrow morning.
 Rearden says "I think you're the guiltiest man in this room [...] worse than anything I had supposed."